 Our beans are carefully roasted in small 12 kilo batches to the peak of perfection.
 Quality roasting is essential to an epic cup of coffee but there are many other factors that directly effect it's flavor.
 When roasted properly the origin, cultivar, process and altitude of the bean will be apparent with each sip you take.
 As you learn about coffeeʼs journey from from crop to cup you will begin to understand why careful precision in roasting and brewing coffee is so vital to what we stand for.
-At A.G.R.O Roasters, we honor the farmer by roasting in a way that highlights the uniqueness of each bean they have so carefully cultivated.
+At Agro, we honour the farmer by roasting in a way that highlights the uniqueness of each bean they have so carefully cultivated.

 Coffee grows in a narrow subtropical zone around the world.
 From its origin in East Africa, coffee traveled to form a growing region between the Tropic of Cancer and the Tropic of Capricorn.
 The differing terrain has created varietals with widely varying flavour characteristics.
 The volcanic mountains of Central America split into the Andes and the Cordillera, and then continue into South America.
 The soil around these old volcanoes is extremely mineral-rich.
 In areas farther away from the equator, the coffee is grown at lower elevations, and tiers of shade trees are used to protect the coffee from heat and direct sunlight.